Roshni383/Loan-Eligibility-Prediction/README.md

 Evaluate the trained models using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
 Compare the performance of Decision Trees and Naive Bayes models based on their prediction accuracy.

-Model Tuning (Optional):

-If necessary, tune the hyperparameters of the models to improve their performance.
-This can be done using techniques such as cross-validation or grid search.

 Final Model Selection: